Updated: Feb 12

-In 2018, I had the privilege of taking my rapping talents on the small stage of Plaza 7 at the Bonnaroo Music and Arts Festival's open mic.
+In 2018, I had the privilege of taking my rapping talents to the small stage of Plaza 7 at the Bonnaroo Music and Arts Festival's open mic.
 It may not have been the big stage that I hope to land in the future, but it was well worth it for the crowd size and views the video got when I uploaded it later.

 The only problem?
 It was incredibly hectic and poorly planned out.

 When the Bonnaroo Facebook page posted the four options for playing at Plaza 7 (a morning set on Thursday or Saturday or a happy hour set on the same day), I jumped at the opportunity to send them an email of my name and song samples.
 Then, I heard nothing.
-From the moment I inquired mid-February to the last day of May, just a week before the festival, all I had received was an automated email acknowledging that I reached out.
+From the moment I inquired mid-February until the last day of May, just a week before the festival, all I had received was an automated email acknowledging that I reached out.
 I didn't know if I was going to be performing, I didn't know if I should prepare—at that point, I assumed they weren't interested and I left the possibility behind me.

 Finally, six days before the beginning of the festival, I received an email.
 It read: